 Because different network configurations and devices have different requirements, PRIMECLUSTER allows the system administrator to tune the parameters associated with the cluster interconnect.
-Refer to the Cluster Foundation Configuration and Administration Guide for more details.
+Refer to "PRIMECLUSTER Cluster Foundation (CF) Configuration and Administration Guide" for more details.

-4.1.3 Interconnect protocol
+3.1.3 Interconnect protocol